-Donnelly Science Center was completed in 1978, and its contemporary architecture-two five-story wings joined by a glass-enclosed, diagonal centerpiece-serves as one formal entrance to the College.
+Donnelly Science Center was completed in 1978, and its contemporary architecture-two fivestory wings joined by a glass-enclosed, diagonal centerpiece-serves as one formal entrance to the College.
 Its construction enabled the College to expand and upgrade its science facilities to include 25 laboratories, three workshops, and a number of faculty offices.
-The building also houses the Departments of Biology, Chemistry, Computer Science, Electrical Engineering and Engineering Science, and their associated teaching/research labs.
-An expansion begun in June 1998 will add new state-of-the-art laboratories, classrooms, and faculty offices to the facility, reflecting the College's commitment to science instruction and research.
+The building also houses the Departments of Biology, Chemistry, Computer Science, Electrical Engineering and Engineering Science, and their associated teaching/ research labs.
+A recently completed expansion has added new state-of-the-art laboratories, classrooms, and faculty offices to the facility, reflecting the College's commitment to science instruction and research.

 Knott Hall, completed in 1989, adjoins the Donnelly Science Center.
-It houses the Departments of Physics and Mathematical Sciences; Information Services; lecture-style classrooms; two hightechnology amphitheaters; terminal rooms; the computer center; five high-technology classrooms; and three computer labs.
+It houses the Departments of Physics and Mathematical Sciences; Technology Services; lecture-style classrooms; two high-technology amphitheaters; terminal rooms; the computer center; five high-technology classrooms; and three computer labs.
 The USF&G Pedestrian Bridge links the east (academic) side of the campus with the west (residential) section and provides an upper-level entrance to the building.

 The DeChiaro College Center is a long, rectangular five-story building which opened in 1985.
-It houses the Julio Fine Arts Wing containing faculty offices for the Department of Fine Arts; a rehearsal room; music practice rooms; art gallery; a high-technology classroom as well as studio classrooms for drama, art, and music; and a fully-equipped photography center.
+It houses the Julio Fine Arts Wing containing faculty offices for the Department of Fine Arts; a rehearsal room; music practice rooms; art gallery; a high-technology classroom as well as studio classrooms for drama, art, and music; and a fullyequipped photography center.
 The wing also contains the McManus Theater which has a seating capacity of 300.

 The Center also houses the Career Development and Placement Center as well as Reitz Arena.
 The Arena contains a gymnasium with three basketball courts and a seating capacity of 3,000.
-The facilities also include an Olympic-size swimming pool, racquetball courts, a squash court, a weight room, training rooms, locker rooms, VIP lounge, the College bookstore, and some Athletics offices.
+The facilities also include an Olympic-size swimming pool, racquetball courts, a squash court, a weight room, training rooms, locker rooms, VIP lounge, and some Athletics offices.

-The Andrew White Student Center, currently under renovation, is named for the Rev. Andrew White, S.J., leader of a small group of Jesuit missionaries who helped found the State of Maryland when the first expedition landed in 1634.
-Along with an expanded food court, dining, and lounge areas, the remodeled Center-a popular hub on the Baltimore Campus-will feature an expanded bookstore, a lobby, new office and program space, and a reading room.
+The recently renovated Andrew White Student Center is named for the Rev. Andrew White, S.J., leader of a small group of Jesuit missionaries who helped found the State of Maryland when the first expedition landed in 1634.
+Along with an expanded food court, dining, and lounge areas, the remodeled Center-a popular hub on the Baltimore Campus-features an expanded bookstore, a lobby, new office and program space, and a reading room.

 Ignatius House is home to the College's Jesuit community.
-Formerly Millbrook House, the threestory stone mansion was built in 1920s and acquired by the College in 1957.
+Formerly Millbrook House, the three-story stone mansion was built in 1920s and acquired by the College in 1957.
 Expanded, renovated, and renamed in 1991, it now contains a small chapel and Jesuit living quarters.